SafeteeWoW/LibDeflate/README.md

 </tbody>
 </table>

+LibDeflate with compression level 1 compresses as fast as LibCompress, but already produces significantly smaller file than LibCompress.
+High compression level takes a bit more time to get better compression.

 ## Download And Install
-The [official repository](https://github.com/SafeteeWoW/LibDeflate) locates on Github.
++ The [official repository](https://github.com/SafeteeWoW/LibDeflate) locates on Github.
 [LibDeflate.lua](https://github.com/SafeteeWoW/LibDeflate/blob/master/LibDeflate.lua) is the only file of LibDeflate.
 Copy the file to your LUA_PATH to install it.

-To download as a World of Warcraft library, goto [LibDeflate Curseforge Page](https://wow.curseforge.com/projects/libdeflate)
++ To download as a World of Warcraft library, goto [LibDeflate Curseforge Page](https://wow.curseforge.com/projects/libdeflate)

++ You can also install via Luarocks using the command "luarocks install libdeflate"

 ## Usage